kevinniland/Thompsons-Construction-on-NFAs/README.md

  </ul>

 <h2>How To Use</h2>
-<b>IMPORTANT: In order for the user to enter in their own infix/string, they must surrond their input with quotation marks i.e "Enter an infix: "a.b".
+<b>IMPORTANT: In order for the user to enter in their own infix/string, they must surrond their input with quotation marks i.e 'Enter an infix: "a.b"'.
 Attempting to enter an infix/string <i>without</i> quotation marks will result in an error.</b>

 <br>
 <br>